This Poet's Corner

 Artists of all kinds come in all kinds and work in different ways.
 It's not really feasible to suggest what you should do, should the muse temporarily abandon you.
 It's more helpful I think to tell you what I do when the muse won't work for me.
 What I endeavor to do is nothing.
 I do not presume on the attentions of a Goddess.

 Seriously, I've learned that I can not force that creative idea that mushrooms into a work of art, in this case, specifically, a poem.
 There are some writers who can sit down every day at precisely 3:15 and write until 6:15 and stop until the morrow.
-I am one of these.
-Did I just speak in opposites?
-Yes, of sorts, I did.
+I am not one of these.

 What I mean to say is that the spark, the first line, the initial idea, I must trust to the muse.
 Once, I'm embedded within the work, I have the discipline to come and go at will.
 As a matter of fact, I've found this is very wise.
 If I let the poem I'm writing sit for a day or so, I find that when I come back to it, the muse is there with little sparks to make my working poem shine brighter.
 In fact I'm amazed at what I did not see was more or less under my nose at the last writing.